NEUIR/LegalDuet/LegalDuet/README.md

 ```

 ## 2. Contrastive Learning Dataset Construction
-We construct two datasets for contrastive learning: LGR (Legal Ground Retrieval) and LCR (Legal Case Retrieval).
+We construct two datasets for contrastive learning: LDM (Legal Decision Matching) and LCC (Legal Case Clustering).
-### 2.1 LGR data
+### 2.1 LDM data

 #### 2.1.1 Training a downstream model.
-To build the LGR dataset, first fine-tune a SAILER model on the Cail-Big dataset.
+To build the LDM dataset, first fine-tune a SAILER model on the Cail-Big dataset.

 The Cail-Big dataset can be downloaded from the following link
 <a href="http://cail.cipsc.org.cn/task_summit.html?raceID=1&cail_tag=2018">📂 Cail-Big Dataset</a>